UniBee-Billing/unibee-go-client/docs/UnibeeApiSystemInformationGetRes.md

 `func (o *UnibeeApiSystemInformationGetRes) HasSupportTimeZone() bool`

 HasSupportTimeZone returns a boolean if a field has been set.

+### GetUsStateCodeToName

+`func (o *UnibeeApiSystemInformationGetRes) GetUsStateCodeToName() map[string]string`

+GetUsStateCodeToName returns the UsStateCodeToName field if non-nil, zero value otherwise.

+### GetUsStateCodeToNameOk

+`func (o *UnibeeApiSystemInformationGetRes) GetUsStateCodeToNameOk() (*map[string]string, bool)`

+GetUsStateCodeToNameOk returns a tuple with the UsStateCodeToName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsStateCodeToName

+`func (o *UnibeeApiSystemInformationGetRes) SetUsStateCodeToName(v map[string]string)`

+SetUsStateCodeToName sets UsStateCodeToName field to given value.

+### HasUsStateCodeToName

+`func (o *UnibeeApiSystemInformationGetRes) HasUsStateCodeToName() bool`

+HasUsStateCodeToName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)